ai4os/ai4-docs/source/howtos/deploy/eosc-node.rst

 .. image:: /_static/images/eosc-node/container-details.png

 Finally, once you have finished using the AI model, you can delete the deployment and release the resources.
-For that, go to the ``Deployments`` section in the Tools Hub and remove it by clicking on the :material-outlined:`delete;1.5em` ``Trash`` button.
+For that, go to the ``Deployments`` section in the :material-outlined:`account_tree;1.5em` ``Tools Hub`` section and remove it by clicking on the :material-outlined:`delete;1.5em` ``Trash`` button.

 If you no longer want to deploy additional containers, you should release the allocated project, to avoid using credits.
-For that, go back again to the ``Cloud Container Platform`` section and release your allocated environment by clicking on the ``Release`` button.
+For that, go back again to the :material-outlined:`cloud;1.5em` ``Cloud Container Platform`` section and release your allocated environment by clicking on the ``Release`` button.
 A notification will be sent by the system once the resources have been released.

 Option 2: Deploy in a Virtual Machine